robcast/digilib/doc/src/site/markdown/digilib-short.md

 ### Scaler

-The [Scaler API](scaler-api.html) is documented on the digilib.berlios.de pages.
+The [Scaler API](scaler-api.html) is documented on the digilib.sourceforge.net pages.
 Here is a minimal version:

 The Scaler servlet takes parameters in the HTTP request format: